rshriram/istio_federation_demo/README.md

 get a publicly routable address.
 This address is then used to configure the external service in Cluster1.

-There is no DNS setup in this demo. curl command is used from the client pod with a dummy IP (1.1.1.1), since all routing happens at Envoy level based on HTTP host headers.
+There is no DNS setup required.